|Dates||Start time||End time||Location||Coordinator||registrations

-This 3-day workshop focuses on communications styles, coaching formats, leadership, cultural issues, distance based supervision, writing moments and personal needs related to supervision of PhD candidates.
-Much emphasis is placed on sharing knowledge and experiences, trying out new techniques and strategies, and discussing other related issues to supervision.
+This 3-day workshop is based on 4 phases during the 4 year programme and focusses on communications styles, coaching formats, leadership, cultural issues, distance based supervision, writing moments and personal needs related to supervision of PhD candidates.
+Much emphasis is placed on sharing knowledge and experiences, trying out new techniques and strategies, practicing with an actor and discussing other related issues to supervision.
 Another key element of these workshops is the peer coaching meeting between day 2 and day 3 where the participants handle several real life practical cases.

-New to the workshop is that more emphasis is put on the supervision of the writing process and the specific role a supervisor can/should play.
+New to the workshop is that more emphasis is put on the supervision of the writing process and the specific role the supervisor plays.

 WGS organizes this workshop because: